FIRE’s 2021 Free Speech Conference:

 Keynote SpeakerKen Paulson is a journalist, lawyer and educator who has combined these roles as an advocate and expert on the First Amendment.
 He’s the director of the Free Speech Center and the former editor of USA Today, where he remains a columnist writing about First Amendment issues.

 He’s also the former president of the First Amendment Center and the Newseum.
 Ken is widely known for developing creative approaches to teaching the First Amendment, including a musical stage show called “Shut Up and Dance,” the social media campaign “Free to Tweet,” and the Emmy-honored national television show “Speaking Freely.”

-Housing on Friday, October 18 and meals will be provided for all attendees.
-A travel reimbursement of up to $200 will be available to help students travel to and from the conference.
+Meals on Saturday, October 16 were provided for attendees.
+Additionally, a travel reimbursement of up to $300 was available to help students travel to and from the conference.

 Ready to speak out on campus?
 This is your chance to learn how to assert your free speech rights.